Eatrenalin: Language

 When booking, guests have the choice between French and German (with some English) as the main language of the experience, with English available on request for group bookings.
 Eatrenalin states that language comprehension is not a requirement for the experience.

 Safety and accessibility

 In conventional dark rides guests are restrained in the vehicle for their own safety, but in Eatrenalin this is not feasible.
 As a result, guests are asked to stay in their floating chairs in most areas of the ride.
-They can leave to use the bathroom in the lounge and the Umami room.
-Outside of these areas, a staff member can be summoned using a control button, and the guest can be escorted to the exit.
 Children under 10, pets and service animals are not permitted.
 The building is wheelchair accessible.

 Ride vehicle

 The floating chair's movable platform features two small tables and a small storage area.
 According to the manufacturer, the vehicle consists of a total of 2,078 components and weighs 320 kg.
 Movement is smooth and almost silent.
 Guests have no control over the chairs themselves.